1985 Michigan Wolverines football team: No. 12 Ohio State

-Fiesta Bowl: vs. Nebraska
+vs. No. 7 Nebraska (Fiesta Bowl)

 On January 1, 1986, Michigan defeated Nebraska (ranked #7 in the AP Poll), 27-23, in the 1986 Fiesta Bowl.
 Nebraska led 14-3 at halftime, but Michigan scored 24 unanswered points in the third quarter, fueled by two Nebraska fumbles and a blocked punt recovered at Nebraska's six-yard line.
 Asked about his halftime speech that led to the third-quarter turnaround, Coach Schembechler said, "I'm not Knute Rockne.
 I don't have to yell all the time at halftime.
 I simply told 'em we had to stop their first drive, get the ball and score."
 Michigan running back Jamie Morris rushed for 156 yards on 22 carries and was named the game's offensive MVP.
 Quarterback Jim Harbaugh completed only 6 of 15 passes for 63 yards, but scored two touchdowns on runs of one and two yards.
 Nebraska outgained Michigan 370 yards to 234.